 - Patients may have one (1) designated visitor the entire admission.
 The visitor must be aged 18 and older.

-- Neonatal intensive care unit (NICU) and Children’s Hospital will continue to allow visitation for both parents; parents may rotate visitation so that each can spend time with their baby and child.
+- Neonatal Intensive Care Unit (NICU) will allow visitation for both parents; parents may rotate visitation so that each can spend time with their baby.

 - Our outpatient imaging and lab services will remain with one (1) visitor.